KoljaB/TurnVoice/README.md

    *leaving this out keeps the source video language*
 - `-d`, `--download_directory`: Where to save the video downloads (default: 'downloads')
 - `-s`, `--synthesis_directory`: Where to save the text to speech audio files (default: 'synthesis')
-- `-e`, `--extract`: Use with -e to extract audio directly from the video (may lead to lower quality but can reduce likelihood of errors)
+- `-e`, `--extractoff`: Use with -e to disable extract audio directly from the video (may lead to higher quality while also increasing likelihood of errors)
 - `-r`, `--reference_wav`: Your chosen voice in wav format (24kHz, 16 bit, mono, ~10-30s)
 - `-o`, `--output_video`: The grand finale video file name (default: 'final_cut.mp4')